franciscoserrao/SMART/README.md

 Co-Supervisor: Ana Paiva - apaiva@fe.up.pt

-Kadabra Maintenance: João Bispo - joaobispo@gmail.com
+Colaborator: João Bispo - joaobispo@gmail.com

 ## License

-Copyright 2021 [name of copyright owner]
+Copyright 2021 University of Porto - FEUP

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.